daichou03/AnchoredDensestSubgraph/README.md

-README - Last update: 20201223, daichou03
+README - Last update: 20210703, daichou03

-Local Densest Subgraph
+# Anchored Densest Subgraph

-(Currently as a fork of HypergraphFlowClustering)

 ------

-# Getting Started
+## Getting Started

-## Prerequisites
+### Prerequisites
 (Linux) Install HDF5 if you don't already have.

 > Case 1 - Ubuntu: HDF5 not configured properly at the very start, uninstall, install a lower version to force update dependency, uninstall, then install the newest version again can fix.